 The next one I realized the contrast and richness of the trees needed to be bumped up.
 What do you think?

 On a different note….if you’re a photographer reading this you may want to know the plugin I used for these side by side slides.
 It’s a plug-in called twenty20.
 Another blog circle participant used it and I had to ask what it was.
 The before and after visual is so fun.
 A true representation of the work we photographers do behind the scenes after a session.

-Well it’s time to move onto Mikahla Dorey at Brackson Photography, Pet Photographer in Nova Scotia Canada where she will show you images she revisited.
+Well it’s time to move on Mikahla Dorey at Brackson Photography, Pet Photographer in Nova Scotia Canada where she will show you images she revisited.